Create a child summary

 - things that may trigger a negative reaction

-- ways to communicate with their child
+- ways to communicate with your child

-- answers to questions you have
+- answers to questions they may have

 Below are two examples of child summaries provided by their parents for use by the class teacher: